DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/PERIODIC TASKS/CREATION/Item Import.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-## Create Items – Bulk Import
-### Import Items
+# Item Import

-The View/Update Imported Items form enables the selection of a previously created template to be used for the import of items into your Dynamics 365 environment.

-You can reach the Item import form by navigating to **Item creation > Periodic Tasks > Creation > Item import**
+Item import is a job that collects staged files imported into the *File management* workspace and creates an [import session](Creation_import_sessions) that will be automatically submitted to the active import [workflow](Item_creation_workflows).
+A *template name* should be selected when run to refine the files included in the import session.
+You can reach the Item import job by navigating to **Item creation > Periodic Tasks > Creation > Item import**.

-*Note: There is an assumption that workflow has been created.
-For information on how to create workflows please refer to the standard Dynamics 365 Finance and Operations, Enterprise Edition functionality*

-1. Select the **Template name** for the import
-2. Select **OK**
-3. An **Infolog** box will be displayed that will notify of any errors during import.
-4. Further information relating to the import and errors can be found in the Item creation import sessions.
+An infolog will be displayed that will notify the user of an error in processing of the import session.
+Additional details relating to the error can be accessed from the log on the import session line.

+The function is able to be configured to run as a recurring job, preventing the need to create the import sessions manually.

-*Note: To import items from a local folder to the cloud, please see the **File Maintenance** user guide.*
+*Note: To import files from a local folder to the cloud for staging in the File management workspace, please see the [File Maintenance user guide.](File_maintenance)